EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 imagine that you have assembled a genome with 6 closed chormosomes, first of all, congratulations because that is not easy, but then you assign somehow the taxonomy of that organism and...
 WOW is a Ficus! 🍃 👏👏, but you rapidly realize that Ficus is 2n=26 and something has gone wrong.

-There is pleanty of ways to assign taxonomy when doing an assembly, for example one of the most used programs to assign taxonomy to illumina reads is `Kraken2`, anoterone used with Nanopore reads could be `Emu`.
-But this programs require a powerfull machines, and let's be honest your gaming laptop MSI i9 with 12 Cores and 32 GB of Ram is not as powerful as the clusters that are typically used for this jobs (we are talking about >40 Cores >100GB ram).
+There is pleanty of ways to assign taxonomy when doing an assembly, for example one of the most used programs to assign taxonomy to illumina reads is `Kraken2`, anotherone used with Nanopore reads could be `Emu`.
+But this programs require powerfull machines, and let's be honest, your gaming laptop MSI i9 with 12 Cores and 32 GB of Ram is not as powerful as the clusters that are typically used for this jobs (we are talking about >40 Cores >100GB ram).

-To make things easy and rapid, we are going to de a trick, taking adventage of the length of the nanopore reads, we will select the first read of the `fastq` file, or the second, it doesn't matter whilst is long enough, and all should after the QC that we have done. and we are going to blast it!
+To make things easy and rapid, we are going to do a trick.
+Taking adventage of the length of the nanopore reads, we will select the first read of the `fastq` file, or the second, it doesn't matter whilst is long enough, and they all should be after the QC that we have done, then we are going to blast it!

 ```bash
 head qc/nanopore_trimmed/nanopore_filtered.fastq #you can also open the file and select the first read
 ```
-now that you have copied the first read, go to [Blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and submit a job using the blastn option.
+Now that you have copied the first read, go to [Blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and submit a job using the blastn option.
 Wow is a _Vibrio parahaemolyticus_, thanks god is not that ficus again!
 Go to the NCBI and download in `Fasta` format the [GCA_009649015.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009649015.1/) genome in a unique file.
 Once you have download it, change the name of the fasta to `VP_reference_genome.fasta` and save it in the data directory.